rozzy/qom-syntax/README.md

 I am using it in my projects.
 Such as [Qom](https://github.com/rozzy/Qom), for example.

 # Install
-To use Rainbow, you shoul download .zip-archive from [repository](https://github.com/ccampbell/rainbow) and upload it on your server.
+To use Rainbow, you should use files from my repository or download .zip-archive from [Rainbow's repository](https://github.com/ccampbell/rainbow) and upload it on your server.
 Then you should insert following scripts after `</body>` tag:
 ```html
   <script src="js/jquery.min.js"></script>